 As mentioned above, the RideLondon-Surrey Classic climbed Leith Hill in 2013.
 It looks from the website as if the same route will be used in 2014 (albeit the link goes to a 2013 pdf map).

-The 2013 Tour of Britain will, this coming Saturday, go up Leith Hill as part of the Epsom to Guildford stage.
+The 2013 Tour of Britain also went up Leith Hill as part of the Epsom to Guildford stage.
 Amateur cyclists can breathe another sigh of relief that the pros will, again, not approach from the west on Ockley Road*.
 The segment remains in non-pro hands (for now…).

 * In fact, the ToB route doesn’t really climb Leith Hill as such.
 The climb is actually to Coldharbour to the east (where the King of the ‘Mountains’ points are awarded), after which the road traverses the contours (in a fashion) to join Leith Hill Road pretty close to the top.